-Echo Cards is a flashcard app with tons of gamification to keep you motivated!
-It has built-in Japanese kanji and vocabulary from KanjiDamage, and supports creating and sharing custom decks of flash cards to share.
+Hankyou Cards is a flashcard app.
+It has built-in Japanese kanji and vocabulary from KanjiDamage, and supports creating and sharing custom decks of flash cards.

 This was made as a personal project to study kanji, but custom decks allows you to create and use flashcards for anything you need to practice!
 So feel free to sign up and take a look

 To start off, you can enable various core decks in the Decks tab.
 There are core decks for things like Japanese or sheet music.
 Click on the deck, and press the "enable" button to indicate, that you're actively pracitcing the cards in the deck.
-From this page, you can also adjust in which pile each card is in.
+From this page, you can also adjust if a card should be pending, practiced, or scrapped.

-When you review a card, it will sleep for an increasing amount of hours each time, before coming back for review.
-If you take a break from Echo Cards for more than 2 hours, you will receive rested XP, which doubles your XP-gain for a time.
+When you review a card, it will sleep for an increasing amount of time each time, before coming back for review.

 When you review cards, you answer honestly if you could recall the answer or not.
-If you did, the card moves up a rank, indicating your progress on learning the card.
-This increases its sleep time.
-If you didn't remember, it goes back to the beginning, giving you more opportunities to remember the card better.
-Cards in the lower ranks come back faster, meaning you will practice them more.
+If you did, the card sleeps for even longer before coming back again.
+If you didn't remember, it resets to only sleep a short amount of time, giving you more opportunities to practice the card.

 Thanks to KanjiDamage.com